Genflow Biosciences Releases 2023 Year-End Review And Highlights Key Priorities For 2024

 The Company achieved many significant accomplishments throughout the year across all aspects of its business.
-The full year-end review can be viewed on Genflow's website:
+The year-end review can be accessed here .

 Key 2023 Highlights: